IntelPython/scikit-learn_bench/docs/README.md

 1. **Benchmarking template** where parameters or group of them might be defined as *range of values*
 2. **Benchmarking case** with deducted *scalar values* of parameters

-In other words, template has `Dict[str, AnyJSONSerializable]` type while case - `Dict[str, Dict[str, ... [str, Scalar] ... ]]`.
+In other words, the template has the `Dict[str, AnyJSONSerializable]` type, while the case has `Dict[str, Dict[str, ... [str, Scalar] ... ]]`.

 Configs parser steps:
-1. Find all config files from user-provided `config` argument or use globally defined `parameters` as standalone config
+1. Find all config files from the user-provided `config` argument or use globally defined `parameters` as a standalone config
 2. Convert configs to templates
-3. Expand template special values and ranges to all possible cases
+3. Expand template-special values and ranges to all possible cases
-4. Remove duplicated cases and assign case special values where it's possible
+4. Remove duplicated cases and assign case-special values if possible

 Special values might be assigned on three stages:
  - During template reading in runner
  - During benchmarking cases generation in runner
  - During run of individual benchmark

-Benchmark parameters have next overwriting priority:
+Benchmark parameters the following overwriting priority:
 1. CLI parameters
 2. Config template parameters
 3. Parameters set